|

 The raging party scene that you’ll find in South Beach shifts once you head north towards Mid Beach.
 This isn’t completely accurate but the best way I can describe it is…South Beach is the college party scene and Mid Beach is where the millennials have moved in to party in a more high dollar way.
 Think more lavish resorts, Michelin star dining, high end clubs, etc.

-Mid Beach is roughly 23rd to 44th (just past the Fontainbleu at Indian Beach Park).
+Mid Beach is roughly 23rd to 44th (just past the Fontainebleau at Indian Beach Park).
 The resorts in this stretch have a little more room and the beach is definitely less crowded as you move up this way.

 Faena Hotel: Situated right on the beach, Faena Hotel features unique decor, an emphasis on art and eccentric design, live music, an energetic ambiance and great food.
 “Extravagance” is the word that comes to mind when visiting this luxury hotel for the first time.
 The gold accents present throughout, coupled with its top-notch customer service will have you feeling like royalty.
 Check pricing and read reviews here.